First Year Experience

 The First Year Experience (FYE) at California Lutheran University is to facilitate the transition of new students into the university life of independent learning and independent living, the transition into campus life that fosters academic excellence, and the transition to adulthood.
 The first year initiates the student's journey of integrating into his/her own life the intellectual, cultural, and social climates of the University.

-The Freshman Year Experience is centered on these two objectives:
+The First Year Experience is centered on these two objectives:

 - Help students successfully transition to University life, including reflecting on their vocations and building skills that aid college success.